FC Barcelona legend Xavi Hernandez wishes Indian football icon IM Vijayan on his 52nd birthday | Goal.com

 Thank you so much Xavi Hernandez Shafeer Korēa pic.twitter.com/v0aofCTitH— I M Vijayan (@IMVijayan1) April 25, 2021

 IM Vijayan, considered one of the greatest Indian footballers of all time, was born in Thrissur, Kerala on April 25 in 1969.
 He has played for some of the top clubs in Indian football namely, Mohun Bagan, JCT FC, East Bengal and Kerala Police.
-He had won his only National Football League (NFL) now I-League title with JCT FC in the league's inaugural year in 1996/97.
+He had won his only National Football League (NFL) (now known as I-League) title with JCT FC in the league's inaugural year in 1996/97.

 Vijayan also had a distinguished India career as well, scoring around 40 goals for the Blue Tigers.
 He made his national team debut in 1989.
 In the 1999 SAFF Cup, he scored one of the fastest international goals in history during the tournament, hitting the net against Bhutan after only 12 seconds.